tom-who/Bounty-Hacker-CTF-/README.md

 ### SSH Access

-The contents of task.txt contain another person, Lin, but locks.txt is more useful It is a file containing presumably passwords, and with the list of potential usernames we collected earlier from the website and Lin from task.txt, its time to commence a brute force attack
+The contents of task.txt contains another person, Lin (*another username*) but locks.txt is more useful It is a file containing presumably passwords, and with the list of potential usernames we collected earlier from the website and Lin from task.txt, its time to commence a brute force attack

 To do this attack we must make a file containing the usernames, which for convenience sake we will call users.txt and then write our command